richapamnani/PowerBi/README.md

 # Powerbi
-In this project i have taken  data of Purchase .
-By using following libraries i have analyses the data by Power Bi
+In this project i have taken  data of Purchase .I have analyses the data by Power Bi